5733d9e2be6485d52ffa08870cabdee0/sandbox/.github/pull_request_template.md

 </summary>

 * <b>Run the end to end pipeline</b>
   Annotate the pull request with the label: `safe to test`.
 If you want to run the pipeline again, remove and add it again.
-  <b>The pipeline is not going to rebase your code (you can trigger an automatic rebase with a comment - see below). </b>

 * <b>Rebase the pull request</b>
   Comment with: `/rebase`.